Upgrading to 4.0 from 3.7

 Template Engine

 Twig, our template engine, has been upgraded from v2 to v3 which offers better performance and robustness.
-The template engine is used throughout the help desk to render templates and merge fields.
+The template engine is used throughout the help desk to render merge fields.

 For most users, the upgrade should not make a difference.
 However, if you have written any custom Twig code we encourage to read over the list of deprecations in Twig 2.x.